Canadian Inter-Company Arbitration Agreement

 - decision or reward

-- Arbitration Secretaries are authorized to destroy closed files one year after the decision is rendered in a case or a year after the case has been withdrawn from arbitration.
+- Provincial Arbitration Directors are authorized to destroy closed files one year after a decision is rendered in a case or a year after the case has been withdrawn from arbitration.